This post may contain affiliate links. Please see my disclosure policy for details.

-St Levan is a gorgeous rural parish that sits in the west coast of Cornwall and is really close by Porthcurno village and beach.
+St Levan is a gorgeous rural parish that sits on the west coast of Cornwall and is really close to Porthcurno village and beach.

 Around the parish, you can meander around gorgeous coastal paths through farmlands and villages, clifftops to find hidden beaches and adorable historic chapels!

 The parish church of St Levan has been here since the 4th century!

 It was originally created by Duke Padern, a saint of Cornwall, who made a Dukedom here.

 As well as exploring the church, you can find St Levan Stone outside which almost looks like it’s been split in two.
 For centuries, this stone was a pagan site that has been connected with fertility.
 Nearby is also the site of St Levan’s Holy Well.

 Minack Theatre is one of my favourite parts of England.
 It’s an open-air theatre that sits high on a clifftop overlooking the sea.